griptape-ai/griptape-trade-school/docs/courses/chatbot-rulesets/06_adding_manual_chat.md

         This change is reflected in the code in the course, but not in the video at this time.

 While the chatbot is working, it's not very user-friendly yet.
-The `Q:` and `A:` prompts don't make for the most engaging for a user experience.
+The `User:` and `Assistant:` prompts don't make for the most engaging for a user experience.

 In this step, we'll implement a manual chat experience, giving us more control over the conversation with our chatbot.
 We'll remove the Chat utility and create our own custom functions to facilitate interactive and dynamic conversations.